MicrosoftDocs/Virtualization-Documentation/Local_Preview.md

 **Note:** If you *do* get build errors, try right-clicking on the **Microsoft.DCS.rendering.MiddleTier.UnitTests** and select **Unload Project**.
 Then click on the **Build** menu and select **Clean Solution** and when that is done, click on the **Build** menu and choose **Build Solution**.

 ## Run the preview ##
 1. Click **Start** to run the solution.
-A command prompt will launch and give you the path to the local host, which is typically http://localhost:8777.
+A command prompt will launch and give you the path to the local host, which is typically localhost:8777.
 The cmd prompt needs to remain open while you are previewing files.
-2. Open a Chrome (sorry, I've not had any luck with IE) and navigate to http://localhost:8777.
+2. Open a browser and navigate to http://localhost:8777.
 This is a default page that uses toc.txt to give you links to the files listed in the TOC.
 Scroll down and click on one of the links in the list to see the local preview.

 **If it works, do a happy little dance!**